Permissionless-Software-Foundation/p2wdb-pinning-service/README.md

 Like data on the P2WDB, they slowly fall off the network after a year.
 So data is guaranteed to be pinned by nodes on the network for at least one year.

+## Production

+The pinning service is operated by members of the [PSF](https://psfoundation.cash), who are paid for their efforts through [bounties](https://github.com/Permissionless-Software-Foundation/bounties).
+The software is composed of several Docker containers:

+- **ipfs** - An instance of go-ipfs (kubo).
+- **mongo** - An instance of the Mongo Database.
+- **p2wdb** - An instance of the pay-to-write database (P2WDB).
+- **pin-service** - The code in this repository compiled into a Docker container.
+- **circuit-relay-v1** - A V1 Circuit Relay.
+This is used to punch holes through firewalls for the purpose of file sharing.
+See [this thread](https://discuss.ipfs.io/t/roadmap-for-circuit-relay-v2-file-transfer/14713/3) for more info.

 ## License